Summary

 It is best to wait at least three months after breast reconstruction surgery before having a nipple reconstruction.
 This is to allow the new breast sufficient time to ‘drop’ into its position.

-The new nipple is fashioned using skin flaps from either the abdominal scars or the reconstructed breast.
+In a nipple reconstruction procedure, the new nipple is fashioned using skin flaps from either the abdominal scars or the reconstructed breast.
 It is then medically tattooed to colour-match it to the existing nipple and areola (although this is optional and is often not included in the cost of general breast reconstruction).
 The reconstructed nipple will not have any feeling.

 Some women may prefer to use a nipple prosthesis, which can be attached to the reconstructed breast using special glue.
+Others may choose to have nipple tattoos.

 Making decisions about breast reconstruction